uviclibraries/gen-ai-research/1-prompts-ideas.md

   - Poor: "Tell me about the weather."
   - Better: "I am a teacher teaching grade 2 students about the weather.
 Please generate a lesson plan for a one-hour lesson about weather including a 30-minute activity to help students remember what they learned in the instruction portion of the lesson."

+### Let's Practice

+Stuff here...

-## Advanced Prompt Design Tips & Tricks
+### Advanced Prompt Design Tips & Tricks
 4. Set the **Tone of the response** you would like (e.g., formal, informal, humorous):
   - Poor: "Weather in Paris."
   - Better: "Give me a lighthearted weather update for Paris, France, with a humorous twist."
-7. **Incorporate examples** or analogies to clarify complex concepts:
+5. **Incorporate examples** or analogies to clarify complex concepts:
   - Poor: "Explain cyclones."
   - Better: "Explain how cyclones form, using the example of Cyclone Nisarga."
-8. Limit Scope to focus on a specific topic or task to prevent overly broad responses:
+6. **Limit Scope** to focus on a specific topic or task to prevent overly broad responses:
   - Poor: "Tell me everything about weather."
   - Better: "Provide an overview of the factors that influence the formation of thunderstorms."
-9. Test and Iterate: Experiment with different variations of your prompt to see which yields the best results:
+7. **Test and Iterate** by experimenting with different variations of your prompt to see which yields the best results:
-  -
+  - Initial: "Weather in London."
-9. Sequence Matters: The order of information in your prompt can influence the response, so structure it logically.
+  - Refined: "What is the weather forecast for London, UK, for the upcoming weekend, including any weather warnings?"
-10. Prompt Chaining: Use the output of one prompt as the input for another to build on responses or refine results.
+9. **Prompt Chaining** by using the output of one prompt as the input for another to build on responses or refine results:
+  - First Prompt: "What are the key factors that affect local weather conditions?"
+  - Second Prompt (using first response): "Considering those factors, what is the likely weather forecast for San Francisco next week?"
-11. Leverage Precedents: Incorporate elements of successful prompts you've used in the past.
+10. **Leverage Precedents** by incorporating elements of successful prompts you've used in the past:

-###

-1. Rows, columns, and cells defined:
-   - Columns are vertical.
-Eg. **Column C.**
-   - Rows are horizontal.
-Eg. **Row 3.**

-2. Just testing...
+  - Previous Successful Prompt: "Explain the concept of **El Niño** and its impact on global weather patterns."
+  - New Prompt (leveraging precedent): "Explain the concept of **La Niña** and its impact on global weather patterns."

+### Let's practice some advanced Prompt Design skills

+Stuff here...

 ## Idea Generation
+Into here

+### Let's practice Idea Generation
 1. Put stuff here...

 ## Go further